CMU-IDS-Fall-2022/assignment-3-cl_hw/writeup.md

 ![image](https://user-images.githubusercontent.com/75749274/195476987-e54a8120-7b2f-4975-9e57-b92aedbe7705.png)
 ## Project Goals

-This project aims to discover how social and economic factors impact innovation in America.
+Innovation is widely viewd as the engine of economic growth, many investments are used to develop STEM education.
+However, without knowing what factors induce children to become inventors, the effectiveness of STEM education is unclear.
+The goal of this project is to look at the relationship among child commuting zone, parental income and innovation rates by states in America.

 ## Design